aws-samples/amazon-q-business-samples/README.md

 }
 ```

-- If you're using a customer managed key, add the following permissions:
+- If you're project plans to use customer managed key, add the following permissions:
 ```
 "kms:DescribeKey"
 "kms:CreateGrant"
 ```

 - If you're using IAM Identity Center, add the following permissions:
 ```
 "sso:CreateApplication"